Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 The Singer took an astonished step backwards as the lantern left her hand and drifted skywards.
 Xiù lost track of it in the sunset quickly, though - her vision was far too blurry with restrained tears.

 It was enough.
-She didn’t feel great...but she felt like she could continue.
+She didn’t feel great... but she felt like she could continue.

 She shut her eyes and enjoyed the feeling of warm, comforting hands on her back while the Singer shielded her eyes and tried to watch the lantern vanish.

-"That is...how your people say goodbye?" the Singer asked, eventually.
+"That is... how your people say goodbye?" the Singer asked, eventually.

 "No," Xiù shook her head.
 She turned away, and set her thoughts on the future.
 "It’s how **I** say goodbye."